mvolkmann/blog/src/deno.md

 "{% aTargetBlank "https://www.youtube.com/watch?v=M3BM9TB-8yA&vl=en",
 "10 Things I Regret About Node.js" %}.
 A prototype of Deno was presented during this talk.

+The Deno core team, in order of commits, consists of Ryan Dahl (Google),
+Bartek Iwańczuk
+Bert Belder (StrongLoop),
+Kitson Kelly (Thoughtworks), and
+Luca Casonato.

 Deno has builtin support for TypeScript.
 It automatically compiles TypeScript code to JavaScript before running it,